gforge/htmlTable/README.md

 As many journals require that a MS Word-document is submitted it is furthermore also important that the table imports correctly to a word processor, i.e. that the table doesn't only look nice in a web browser but also in the final document.
 The `htmlTable`-function is written for all these purposes.

 **Note:** Due to GitHub CSS-styles the rows get automatically zebra-striped (in a bad way), borders get overridden and I haven't been able to figure out how to change this.
-See the vignette correct examples: `vignette("general", package = "htmlTable")`
+See the vignette for a correct example: `vignette("general", package = "htmlTable")`

 For demonstration purposes we will setup a basic matrix: